ChristopherSTAN/Chris-s-darknet/README.md

 ## Introduction

-This repo contains drive code of recently released model, i.e., YOLOv4.
+This repo contains drive code of a recently released model, i.e., YOLOv4.

 ## Rescription